Bibbo (actress): In India

 In 1934, Bibbo acted in five films.
 Vasavdatta or the Shahi Gawaiya (The Royal Musician) was her third film.
 It was produced by Ajanta and directed by P. Y. Altekar, with B. Sohni and Jairaj as co-stars.
 The music was by B. S. Hoogan.
 The story revolved around King Udyan, who is obsessively in love with his wife, ignoring his kingdom in the process.
-She was then cast in her fourth film, M. D. Bhavnani's Sair-E-Paristan, produced by Ajanta Cinetone Ltd. and co-starring P. Jairaj, Khalil Aftab, Master Nissar and W. M. Khan.
+She was then cast in her fourth film, Mohan Bhavnani's Sair-E-Paristan, produced by Ajanta Cinetone Ltd. and co-starring P. Jairaj, Khalil Aftab, Master Nissar and W. M. Khan.
 A fantasy, the story was about three Princes falling in love with the same girl.
 The music was composed by B. S. Hoogan.

 It was in 1934, that Bibbo composed music for a film called Adal-e-Jehangir, thus becoming the first Indian female composer.
-The Mill, also called Mazdoor was directed by M. D. Bhavnani (Mohan Dayaram Bhavnani), and starred Bibbo, who played the mill owner's daughter in the film with Motilal as the hero.
+The Mill, also called Mazdoor was directed by Mohan Bhavnani, and starred Bibbo, who played the mill owner's daughter in the film with Motilal as the hero.
 The film was controversial and was banned for a few years.

 In 1936, she acted in Garib Parivar and Manmohan.
 She was cast by Mehboob Khan in Manmohan, a film made to compete with Calcutta's New Theatres Ltd famous film Devdas.
 Her co-star was Surendra and the film went on to become a commercial success with the songs becoming popular.

 1937 saw her acting in four films, out of which Jagirdar, directed by Mehboob Khan and co-starring Surendra, was the most famous.
 The film was a "romantic melodrama", with Bibbo and Surendra playing actor Motilal's parents in the latter part.
 Though made on a small budget, it went on to do big business commercially for Sagar Movietone.
 She acted in, and once again composed music for the film Qazzak Ki Ladki, using the name Ishrat Sultana as composer.
 The film co-starred Surendra and was directed by Sultan Mirza and S. Varman for Rainbow Films.

 1938 proved to be a successful year for her with all five films doing well at the box office.
 Watan, produced by Sagar Studios and directed by Mehboob Khan was a quasi-historical costume drama involving Tartars, with a nationalistic element.
 The film starred Kumar, Yakub and Maya Bannerjee with music by Anil Biswas.